 Patent – how it worksThe page was last modified:

 The Swedish Intellectual Property Office (Patent- och registreringsverket, PRV). grants patents for Sweden, but is also an international patent office.
-You can contact The Swedish Intellectual Property Office when you want to apply for a Swedish patent, and when you want to protect your invention in other countries.
+You can contact the Swedish Intellectual Property Office when you want to apply for a Swedish patent, and when you want to protect your invention in other countries by either an international application (PCT) or European application.

 The following is important to keep in mind when applying for a patent: